TameezM/MicroserviceExercise/README.md

 # MicroserviceExercise
 anonymous microservice exercise.
 To test invoke swagger on https://localhost:44343/Swagger

-Start all services in one go by changing the properties if all the services have started.
+Start all services in one go by changing the solution properties so that all the services have started.
 For now, For some services IP is mandatory hence give IP address instead of domain name, if you want right response from services.

 TODO: